Siemens Cuts 6,000 Jobs in Digital Industries, EV Charging Amid Weak Demand

 Samfiru Tumarkin LLP is working to determine if any Canadian employees at Siemens are being let go.

-According to its website, the company has more than 4,400 workers in the country.
+According to the company’s website, it has more than 4,400 workers in the country.

 Disclaimer: The materials above are provided as general information about the rights of non-unionized employees in Canada.
 It is not specific to any one company and SHOULD NOT be read as suggesting any improper conduct on the part of any specific employer, or a relationship between Samfiru Tumarkin LLP and a specific employer.